metamesh/metamesh.org/content/english/standalone/projects.md

 [**SIGN UP HERE!**](#contact)

 We need to bridge Pittsburgh’s Digital Divide.
-By creating a community-based, non-profit Wireless Internet Service Provider (WISP) Meta Mesh will provide Internet to the homes of Pittsburghers who need it most.
+By creating a community-based, non-profit Wireless Internet Service Provider (WISP), Meta Mesh will provide Internet to the homes of Pittsburghers who need it most.

 Every1online will be built out in phases to provide residential Internet access starting with New Kensington-Arnold, Coraopolis, and Homewood.
 This first phase prioritizes households with K-12 students and provides 12 months of FREE in-home Internet access.